 Glebe Place was at the heart of this emerging community which occupied the streets of Chelsea down to the river side.
 Artists began to occupy Glebe Place in the mid-19th century.
 Former inhabitants include Augustus John, Charles Rennie Mackintosh, and Francis Bacon.

 Whilst the artists have long since left, the unique character of their studio buildings on Glebe Place remain; combining functional design and restrained ornamentation.

 Our client’s property is formed of two amalgamated studios.
-The project brief was to make an extraordinary family home for them whilst retaining the raw character and enhancing the experience of occupy the two studio spaces.
+The project brief was to make an extraordinary family home for them whilst retaining the raw character and enhancing the experience of occupying the two studio spaces.

 The architectural design celebrates the textures, materials and volume of the existing.
 Light and space are accentuated at ground floor, which is double height and open to the skylights above.
 A new basement was constructed, doubling the floor area.
 Bare brick, an absence of embellishment, and graffitied and neon art pieces to the interior face of the front façade create a sense of living outdoors.